-This problem requires 1.
-Pippy began the table below.
-Fill in the missing information a students to think more this strategy. about using tables and not enough too much scalar multiples to solve a # of tubes of problem.
-3 6 9 toothpaste # of months 5 10 15 1 2 12
+1. Pippy began the this strategy.
+This problem requires students to think more n about using tables and scalar multiples to solve a problem. of tubes of toothpaste 3 6 9 of months 5 10 15 1 2 12

 2. Tippy made the shorter table below.
 Fill in the missing information and explain her reasoning based on this table.